Skip to Content

 Funding Body: Massey University

 All in all, this ensures that the teaching I provide for the students on our qualifications is practical, informed by understandings of educational theories, and driven by a socio-constructivist approach, seeking to involve students actively in the process of their learning.
-It also means that I have insight into most of the contexts that the second language teachers on our Postgraduate Diploma and Master of Applied Linguistics courses are refelcting on in their assignments.
-I therefore provide feedback which recognises the logistical realities of those contexts as well as the while desire to strive to meet the highest possible standards.
-An ongoing involvement as facilitator of one of the Teaching and Learning Circles which Massey University staff can voluntarily join is testament to my deep interest in the teaching process, my intent to maintain excellence as a teacher on my own behalf, and my desire to particiapte in a process of peer support for colleagues.
+It also means that I have insight into most of the contexts that the second language teachers on our Postgraduate Diploma and Master of Applied Linguistics courses are reflecting on in their assignments.
+I therefore provide feedback which recognises the logistical realities of those contexts as well as the concurrent desire to strive to meet the highest possible standards.
+My role as facilitator of one of the Teaching and Learning Circles which Massey University staff can voluntarily join over a period of several years is testament to my deep interest in the teaching process, my intent to maintain excellence as a teacher on my own behalf, and my desire to particiapte in a process of peer support for colleagues.

 I bring the same approach to my work as a supervisor, working hard to provide support to students developing skills in a very new area.